3 Days Masai Mara Joining Cheap Safari | Camping Package in Kenya

 5. Fly Over the Maasai Mara Reserve in A Hot Air Balloon Safari on Day 2 Morning

 If you fancy an air game ride, then the balloon safaris of the Mara are up your alley.
 Some of the best panoramic scenes of the great wildebeest migration are captured from a hot air balloon.
 The fact that these Masai Mara hot air balloon safaris are done at dawn ads a magic of calmness to the ride.
 The drifting shadow of the balloon startles the wildebeests below into a run as the giraffes bend their necks to see what’s aloft.
 A hot air balloon ride allows you to see the real extent of the wildebeest migration as you can see the herds stretching for miles on either side.
+Flying in a balloon shows you another angle of game viewing in your Masai Mara 3 days safari.

 You will be picked at 5:00am from your lodge by the balloon company 4×4 Landcruiser to assemble at runway.
 It’s still dark and most of the operations of setting up the balloon are done under vehicle headlights.
 It’s still dark and things move fast to be able to catch the sunrise from the air.
 The chilliness of the morning air still infiltrating your nostrils as you struggle with the last remnants of your sleep.
 Soon you are bundled into the balloon basket which can take 12 pax per flight.
 The pilot increases the throttle, the burner roars into life and soon your balloon starts to gain height.

 A full hour of exceptional views gets you to appreciate the actual size of the Masai Mara and the hundreds of wildlife in the park.
 Its mind boggling.
 On landing, which is not always a gracious affair, you will be welcomed to a bush breakfast with a glass of champagne.
 Your table is set on the grass and the servers will make sure you are served with fresh food.
 After this, you will go on a 1hr game drive in the 4×4 as you return back to your lodge.
-Usually taken on day-2 of your three days tour, the balloon ride in the Mara is the icing of the cake in a Masai Mara 3-day luxury safari.
-Hot air Balloon ride is the most popular activity in a three-day Masai Mara wildebeest migration safari.
+Usually taken on day-2 of your three days tour, the balloon ride in the Mara is the icing of the cake in a Masai Mara 3-days luxury safari.
+Hot air Balloon ride is the most popular activity in a three-days Masai Mara wildebeest migration safari.

 6. Enjoy a 1-Day Walking Safari in Private Conservancies around the Mara